xmi1an/bca/README.md

-## Materials of BCA as per HNGU Syllabus.
+## Download Materials of BCA as per HNGU Syllabus.

 Dear contributors,